-JR, his wife, and two children on a 5-acre Christmas tree farm in Boring, OR.
+JR, his wife, and two children live on a 5-acre Christmas tree farm in Boring, OR.
 They enjoy camping, shooting, fishing among many other interests.

 Randy’s work experience began in 1976 in Albuquerque, NM.
 In a career that has spanned more than 40 years, Randy has been on the wash rack, mechanics helper, mechanic, and then field mechanic for Tom Growney Equipment, a John Deere dealer in Albuquerque.
 After a few years in the field keeping the equipment moving, he became the warranty administrator.
 Switching gears so to speak, he spent two years as a field technician for Evergreen Helicopters in McMinnville, OR.